 Looking up, even when your tree is very small, is an important step in planting the Right Tree in the Right Place.
 Follow this advice to give your tree room to grow.
 This information is provided courtesy of Florida Power and Light.

 This is FPL's comprehensive website regarding planting and maintenance of trees around power lines.
 You will find a helpful video, answers to frequently asked questions, information about licensed tree trimmers, and instructions for reporting problems.
-FPL also offers and instructional Guide to Trees and Power Lines for South Florida Customers including height and spread information for specific trees.
+FPL also offers additional instructional concerning Trees and Power Lines .